 - The entrainment zone is a layer of mixing between the boundary layer and the free troposphere.

 Before you read on, make sure that you believe these three concepts.

 The profile is superadiabatic near the surface due to contact with the heated surface, neutral in the middle, and stable above.
 Eddies can rise from the surface to a height where equals its surface value (assuming no cloud formation and condensation).
 The mixed layer will grow if surface heating or increased humidity by evaporation causes the surface to increase, which means that air parcels can rise and be neutrally buoyant at greater aloft and thus greater heights.

-We see that the eddy flux is greatest at the surface, decreases nearly linearly with height, becomes slightly negative above the PBL height because eddies are bringing warmer air down from above so that .
-Remember, eddy fluxes carry z quantity like virtual potential temperature down the mean gradient.
+We see that the eddy flux is greatest at the surface, decreases nearly linearly with height, becomes slightly negative above the PBL height h because eddies are bringing warmer air down from above.
+Remember, eddy fluxes carry a quantity like virtual potential temperature down the mean gradient.
 The eddy flux for virtual potential temperature (and all quantities) goes to very low values (essentially zero) above the entrainment zone even though a gradient is present because the eddy energy is much lower there.

-Specific humidity originates at the surface, where moisture sources, such as water bodies and vegetation, are present.
+Specific humidity is greatest at the surface, where moisture sources, such as water bodies and vegetation, are present.
 The specific humidity falls off slowly with height until it reaches the PBL height, and then falls off rapidly into the free atmosphere.
 Because falls off with height, the humidity flux increases with height until becomes small because becomes small.

 Horizontal Momentum Flux